hantswilliams/HHA_504_2023/WK3/assignment3.md

-## **Week 3 Homework Assignment: Introduction to Databases with SQLite and Cloud SQL Services**
+## **Week 3 Homework Assignment: Introduction to Databases with SQLite**

 ### **Objective**:
-Get a deep dive into databases, starting with SQLite, and gradually move on to cloud SQL services.
-You'll integrate data processing with Python, use Pandas for exploratory data analysis, and handle database operations with both SQLite and cloud databases.
+Introduction to the world of databases, starting with SQLite.
+Integrate data processing with Python, utilize Pandas for exploratory data analysis, and conduct database operations using SQLite.

 ### **Instructions**:

 #### **1. Data Exploration and Analysis**:
-- Import pricing transparency datasets from at least two different hospital systems into a pandas DataFrame.
+- Import pricing transparency datasets from at least two different hospital systems into a Pandas DataFrame.
-  - Conduct a basic exploratory analysis using Python, looking at things like data distribution, missing values, and basic statistics.
+  - Conduct a basic exploratory analysis using Python, focusing on aspects such as data distribution, missing values, and basic statistics.
-  - Document any interesting insights or observations from your analysis.
+  - Document any captivating insights or observations derived from your analysis.
+  - Expection is to have at least basic descriptive statistics for numerical columns, and frequency counts for categorical columns

 #### **2. SQLite Database Operations**:
-- Set up a local SQLite database.
+- Establish a local SQLite database.
-- Use the `to_sql` function from pandas to transfer data from your DataFrame to the SQLite database.
+- Implement the `to_sql` function from Pandas to transfer your DataFrame's data into the SQLite database.
-  - Make sure your tables are correctly structured and the data types are appropriate for efficient queries.
+  - Ensure your tables possess the correct structure and that the data types are correct

-#### **3. Moving to the Cloud: Azure SQL Database & Google SQL Server**:
-- Push your cleaned and preprocessed data to databases in both:
-  - Azure SQL Database
-  - Google SQL Server
-- Provide the connection string (without credentials) or database URL for verification.
-  - Ensure proper security measures: don't expose any sensitive data or credentials.

 #### **(Optional) Dive Deeper with SQL**:
-- Write custom SQL queries to conduct a basic analysis on the data you've pushed to Azure and GCP databases.
+- Draft at least one custom `select` SQL query to perform a rudimentary analysis on the data within your SQLite database.
-  - For example, you might look for patterns in pricing across different hospital systems, or anomalies in the data that could indicate errors or interesting events.
+  - For instance, explore patterns in pricing for a specific code (CPT) across different insurances
-- Document your SQL queries, the results, and any conclusions or insights drawn from them.
+- Document the SQL queries you've written, the subsequent results, and any conclusions or insights that emerge from them.

 ### **Submission**:
-- Create a new GitHub repository named `flask_4_cloud_mysql_flask` in your GitHub account.
+- Initiate a new GitHub repository titled `sqlite_database_operations` in your GitHub account.
-- Feel free to re-use parts of your code from prior assignments where necessary
+- Leverage components of code from prior assignments where necessary.
-- Prepare your GitHub repository:
+- Configure your GitHub repository to include:
-  - Your Python scripts detailing your exploratory data analysis and database operations.
+  - Python scripts illustrating your exploratory data analysis and database transactions.
-  - SQL scripts with your custom SQL queries and analysis (if you chose the optional task).
+  - SQL scripts containing your custom SQL queries and analysis (if you embarked on the optional task).
-  - A detailed README.md file, outlining:
+  - A comprehensive README.md file that provides:
-    - The datasets you've chosen.
+    - Details on the datasets you've selected.
-    - The process of exploratory data analysis.
+    - An account of the exploratory data analysis process.
-    - Steps to replicate your SQLite, Azure, and GCP database setups.
+    - Instructions to replicate your SQLite database setup.
-    - Any other relevant documentation or instructions.
+    - Any other pertinent documentation or guidelines.
-- Share the link to your repository as your assignment submission.
+- Present the URL of your repository as your assignment submission.
-- Ensure your repository is public so that it's accessible for review.
+- Confirm that your repository is public to ensure it's available for evaluation.

-**Tip**: Remember the importance of data preprocessing before pushing to any database.
-This not only ensures data integrity but also optimizes for efficient storage and querying.
+**Tip**: The process of data preprocessing prior to its transfer to any database is crucial.
+Not only does it guarantee data accuracy, but it also fosters efficient storage and querying.